 Services for Getting Instructional Materials Reviewed

-Peer Review Panel: The EQuIP Peer Review Panel (PRP) for Science coordinated by Achieve is comprised of expert educators and seeks to identify lessons and units that best illustrate the cognitive demands of the NGSS.
+Science Peer Review Panel: The Science Peer Review Panel (PRP) coordinated by Achieve is comprised of expert educators and seeks to identify lessons and units that best illustrate the cognitive demands of the NGSS.
 To submit lessons or units to the PRP for review, click here.

 Achieve Reviews: Achieve is working to identify more high-quality materials designed for the NGSS to support implementation.
 For those developing proprietary materials, we can review those materials directly and confidentially.